 - 16. Although we consider requests for reasonable adjustments on a case by case basis, the following non-exhaustive list includes some of the types of reasonable adjustment that we may make: - a.
 Using plain English and avoiding jargon; - b.
 Providing documents or correspondence in a larger font size; - c.
 Providing documents or correspondence with a specific colour contrast, to help people with conditions like dyslexia; - d.
 Providing information in a different format than we usually would, to make it accessible for people with disabilities (e.g. visual impairments); - e.
-Changes to our usual practice if it places a person with a disability at a disadvantage (e.g. by allowing more time than we usually would for someone to provide information); - f.
-Changes to our physical environment to remove obstacles for people with disabilities; - g.
-Arranging meetings, conferences, hearings and events in accessible venues; - h.
-Adjusting our physical environment; - Providing specialist equipment or additional support (e.g. a sign language interpreter); - j.
+Providing relevant software or technology - f.
+Changes to our usual practice if it places a person with a disability at a disadvantage (e.g. by allowing more time than we usually would for someone to provide information); - g.
+Changes to our physical environment to remove obstacles for people with disabilities; - h.
+Arranging meetings, conferences, hearings and events in accessible venues;

+- i.
+Adjusting our physical environment; - j.
+Providing specialist equipment or additional support (e.g. a sign language interpreter); - k.
 Communicating with people through their representative or advocate, as appropriate;